engeir/hack-md-notes/devonv_verify.md

 <!-- \caption{Train of pulses with additivie noise} -->
 <!-- \end{figure} -->

-From the deconvolution we now get something that very much has the same shape as the original we are looking for:
+From the deconvolution we now get something that is close to having the same shape as the original we are looking for:

 ![Train deconvolved](https://raw.githubusercontent.com/engeir/state-of-art-volcanoes-in-climate/636abd85af0142d8f162aaa1636f567f5c020ede/pic/train_conv_deconv.png?token=GHSAT0AAAAAABWTVV7KVQWOTLAIVR2P7OKGYWQL3UA "Train deconvolved")